geo-python/site/source/lessons/L2/intro-to-GitHub.rst

    accessed by a unique URL (a link to GitHub page for example).

 -  **Commit** = To commit is to write or merge the changes made in the working copy back to the repository.
-Whe you commit, you are basically taking a “snapshot” of your repository at that point in time, giving you a checkpoint to which you can reevaluate or restore your project to any previous state.
+When you commit, you are basically taking a “snapshot” of your repository at that point in time, giving you a checkpoint to which you can reevaluate or restore your project to any previous state.
 The terms 'commit' or 'checkin'